RS-DAT/JupyterDockerSpawnerOnSRC/README.md

 ## Credits

-Most of the playbooks in this repository have been taken, inspired or adapted from the ones in the [RS-DAT JupyterDaskOnSRC](https://github.com/RS-DAT/JupyterDaskOnSRC).
+Most of the playbooks in this repository have been taken, inspired or adapted from the ones in the [RS-DAT JupyterDaskOnSRC](https://github.com/RS-DAT/JupyterDaskOnSRC) and in the [eWaterCycle infra](https://github.com/eWaterCycle/infra).